HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 This document outlines how to enable Secure Sockets Layer (SSL) database connections for different databases in the WebEngine server.

+!!!note
+    Currently, this documentation only provides steps to connect DB2.

 ## How SSL connections are established

 The SSL handshake is a process by which a client and server set the terms for secure communications during a connection.
 The handshake occurs before any data is exchanged.